 Nick FloydLead Software Engineer

 Nick Floyd is a lead software engineer at New Relic.
-He works on the .NET Agent, Nuget packages and cloud-based services.
-He & his five kids are often found contributing to open source, soldering boards, & building backyard ballistics all in the name of "nerd life."
+He works on the .NET Agent, Nuget packages, Azure solutions, and cloud-based services.
+He and his seven kids are often found contributing to open source, soldering boards, and building backyard ballistics all in the name of "nerd life."
 Author of Nerd Life Balance.

 StackStorm “stormer” James Fryman is an information technologist who builds, designs, curates, and evangelizes automation in all layers of the IT stack.
 Over the last decade, he has held roles in Information Technology that include the domains of information security, service delivery, IT Operations, development, and IT management.